Countries Visited

 5. Pulled left calf muscle in Brasov:

 If the right one doesn't get you, the left will.
 I guess all the over dependence on my left leg caught up on another hill climb.
-It began to piss me off.
+It began to tick me off.
 So I plain out ignored the pain, and never had a problem since.

 6. Full of Gas and constipated constantly?!